enmanuelduran/enmascript/content/articles/2019-02-27-higher-order-functions-and-some-great-applications-in-javascript.md

 <div onClick={shareOn('linkedIn')}><LinkedIn /></div>
 ```

+Cool, right?, on this implementation we're also making use of a concept called _Currying_, but that is a topic that I'd prefer to tackle in another article.

 ## Great functionalities implemented with Higher Order Functions.

 There are many applications for higher order functions, below some functionalities implemented with this approach.